By: Kara Franker

-Sweat Records, right next to Churchill’s, is more than a record shop, it’s a café, music store, event space and hangout to Miami’s indie scene.
+There was a time when record shops were crucial to local music and people congregated over new vinyl releases.
+The shop owners knew every band you had to listen to.
+It’s gotten tougher to keep the magic of the record shop alive, but Sweat Records has proven it’s not impossible.
+Sweat Records is more than a record shop, it’s a café, music store, event space and hangout to Miami’s indie scene.
 Sweat Records is credited with organizing and spreading the word on the rise of the indie scene in Miami.
-While still cozy, the space has a small stage, a vegan café with delicious specialty coffee drinks (using soy and almond milk), free WiFi and space to use it, rows and rows of CDs and records with hand drawn labels, t-shirts and merchandise from local bands.
-You will also find novelty items like locally made sunglasses, magazines, books and literary journals, miniature record players and Lomography cameras.
+While still cozy, the space has a small stage, a vegan café with delicious specialty coffee drinks (using soy and almond milk), free WiFi and space to use it, rows and rows of CDs and records with hand drawn labels, T-shirts and merchandise from local bands.
+Sweat puts on a yearly block-party called Sweatstock and has named a new holiday, Record Store Day.

 Stay in Touch: Sign up for the Miami Insider enews to receive news, events and special offers.